-The Barbados National Library Service includes the main library in the capital city (Bridgetown) and seven branch libraries located across the island - Eagle Hall; Gall Hill; Holetown; Oistins; Six Cross Rds; Tamarind Hall and Valley.
+The Barbados National Library Service includes the main library in the capital city (Bridgetown) and eight branch libraries located across the island - Eagle Hall; Gall Hill; Holetown; Oistins; Speightstown; Six Cross Rds; Tamarind Hall and Valley.

 The main branch of the library was established in a historic coral-stone building in 1906 thanks to a grant donated by philanthropist Andrew Carnegie.
 The building is currently slated for renovation and the library has been temporarily relocated near Independence Square in Bridgetown.